WaylonWalker/waylonwalkerv2/src/pages/blog/vim-replace-visual-star.md

 ---

 Replacing text based on whats in the current search register is a quite handy tool that I use often.
-I believe I picked this tip up from Nic Janetakis, check out his YouTube channel for some amazing vim tips.
+I believe I picked this tip up from Nick Janetakis, check out his YouTube channel for some amazing vim tips.

 https://www.youtube.com/watch?v=fP_ckZ30gbs